 We may need to disclose your information if required to do so by law or in response to a court order or request from a law enforcement agency.
 In exceptional circumstances, where we think someone is at serious risk of being harmed, we may contact the police or a local authority safeguarding team.

-Our website may include links to websites run by other organisations.
-The Young Lives Foundation is not responsible for the privacy practices of other organisations’ websites and recommend you read their privacy policies carefully.
+Our website may include third party links to and from websites run by other organisations or social media providers, including our Facebook, Instagram and Twitter pages and Facebook Messenger Chat facility.
+The Young Lives Foundation is not responsible for the privacy practices of other organisations’ websites or social media platforms and recommend you read their privacy policies carefully.